-In 1990, coontail occurred in 87% of the littoral zone, ranking second only to milfoil as the most "abundant" plant (see Appendix B for quantification of this measure of abundance).
-In subsequent years, the distribution of coontail decreased by more than 55%; it grew in 25% of the littoral zone in 1991 and in 39% in 1992.
-In recent years, dramatic declines in the population of coontail have occurred in the other Yahara lakes (Deppe and Lathrop 1993) and other Wisconsin lakes (e.g., Clark Lake, Door County; T. Rasman, WDNR Lake Michigan District, pers. comm.).
-Notably, with coontail's decline the presence of other species increased in Lake Monona.
-By 1992, sago pondweed, curly leaf pondweed, and water celery were "very common" in the lake.
+Eurasian water milfoil was the most pervasive species in Lake Waubesa, growing in 80-93% of the littoral zone during 1990-92 (Table 8).
+In 1990, coontail was also "abundant" (see Appendix B for quantification of this measure of abundance), occurring in 77% of the littoral zone.
+However, in subsequent years, the distribution of coontail plummeted by more than 85%; it grew in only 11% of the littoral zone in 1991 and 1992.
+In recent years, dramatic declines in the population of coontail have occurred in the other Yahara lakes (Deppe and Lathrop 1993) and other Wisconsin lakes (e.g., Clark Lake, Door County; T. Rasman, WDNR Lake Michigan District).